Mr-Jerry-Haxor/SSDI_App/QUICK_START.md

 ## 🎉 You're Ready!

-Both apps are fully functional on Android and ready for testing.
-The iOS admin app just needs BLE advertising implementation (2-3 hours).
+Both apps are fully functional on Android and IOS , ready for testing.

 Happy coding! 🚀